Loading your recommendations…

 When it's hot outside, the answer is always ice cream.
 With flavors like Tuscan melon white nectarine and strawberry black sesame brittle on gingersnaps, Durham's ice cream flavors crush the competition.

-If you're craving some ice cream on your visit, or if you're on a mission to try every unique flavor in the Bull City for bragging rights, here's the inside scoop on all our unique, destination-worthy shops where ice cream comes in an array of flavors, textures, and cones.
+If you're craving a cold, sweet treat on your visit, or if you're on a mission to try every unique flavor in the Bull City for bragging rights, here's the inside scoop on all our unique, destination-worthy shops where ice cream comes in an array of flavors, textures, and vessels.
 Enjoy this sweet guide to all things creamy with a little sprinkle and crunch.

 La Monarca Michoacana